 2. Pending Investigations Opened During Previous Reporting Periods a.
-Complaints Referred to BOP the bathroom, and inappropriately squeezed his handcuff; and a third correctional officer made reference to killing him.
+Complaints Referred to BOP

-The OIG referred the following 10 complaints to the BOP for investigation during a prior reporting period; the investigations remain open.
+The OIG referred the following 3 complaints to the BOP for investigation during a prior reporting period; the investigations remain open.
 The OIG has requested that BOP provide a copy of its investigative report upon completion of the investigation of each referred complaint.